Paros / Πάρος

 Paros exhibits the classic Cycladic architecture: white roughly cubical buildings with blue trim, and windmills.
 One windmill is right at the waterfront, in the main traffic roundabout next to the port of Paros.

-Paros has been inhabited for a long time, during which its inhabitants made some military choices that might seem surprising if you expect the territories of today's country of Greece to have always been one nation or at least a cohesive alliance.
+Paros has been inhabited for a long time.
+Today's country of Greece hasn't always been one nation or at least a cohesive alliance.
+That has led Paros' inhabitants to make some military choices that might seem surprising.

 Paros sided with the Persians in the first Greco-Persian war in 492-490 BC, sending a trireme to Marathon to support the Persians.
 An Athenian fleet later besieged the capitol for 26 days in retaliation.